-Find out more Search SKTM secondary teaching assistants online or contact your local Maths Hub: Further information here or click here to apply Benefits - Your students will demonstrate a positive attitude towards the learning of maths - You will use appropriate mathematical language and representations with confidence - You will develop your understanding of how to adapt resources to meet students' needs - You will develop an understanding of how algebra relates to the generalisation of number The programme is fully funded by the Maths Hubs Programme, so is free to participating schools.
+Find out more Search SKTM secondary teaching assistants online or contact your local Maths Hub: Further information here or click here to apply Typically 4 full-day sessions, 1 each half-term.
+November to June.
+MATHS HUBS Benefits - Your students will demonstrate a positive attitude towards the learning of maths - You will use appropriate mathematical language and representations with confidence - You will develop your understanding of how to adapt resources to meet students' needs - You will develop an understanding of how algebra relates to the generalisation of number